35 GTA 5 Locations Based on Real Life

 Why It Counts: Vespucci Canals are based on the Venice Canals.
 This is a specific neighborhood feature, not a broad beach-boardwalk claim.

-Claim Guardrail: Do not call them the Venice Boardwalk.
+Accuracy Note: Do not call them the Venice Boardwalk.
 That is a different real-life feature.

 GTA 5 Vespucci Beach Skatepark